-Each P8700-F core implements the Release 6 of the RV64GCZba_ZbbZba_Zbb Instruction Set Architecture with full hardware multithreading.
+Each P8700-F core implements the RV64GCZba_Zbb Instruction Set Architecture with full hardware multithreading (up to two threads, or harts).

 The P8700-F MPS supports both single-cluster and multi-cluster configurations as described in the following subsections.

 1.1.1 Single-Cluster Configuration